Best Garmin watch 2025

 Why you can trust Android Central

 Since it's our job to recommend just one, we have to go back to the Garmin Venu 3.
 It'll ease non-Garmin users into a more limited UI than you're accustomed to with a typical smartwatch.
-But it's not some basic, mainstream device, either; you're still going to get some vital insights into improving your fitness and avoiding overtraining when your sleep or Body Battery is off.
+But it's not some basic, mainstream device, either; you're still getting vital insights into improving your fitness and avoiding overtraining when your sleep or Body Battery is off.

-Otherwise, if you're looking for something more affordable, the Venu Sq 2, Forerunner 165, or Vivoactive 5 are three options that'll save you money and still give you the Garmin essentials you crave.
+Otherwise, if you're looking for something more affordable, the Forerunner 165, Lily 2 Active, or Vivoactive 5 are three options that'll save you money and still give you the Garmin essentials you crave.

-If you're looking for more specific advice, we'll break things down by category:
+If you're looking for more specific advice to help you decide which watch would be the best fit for you, we'll break things down by category:

 Best Garmin watch for battery life